LuDaWhi/LuDaWhi/README.md

 ## 🚀 About Me

-I’m currently completing the LSE Data Analytics Career Accelerator, developing skills in SQL, Python, and Tableau.
+I’m currently completing the LSE Data Analytics Career Accelerator, developing skills in SQL, Python, R, and Tableau.

 I’m looking to transition into a formal data analyst role, following a decade of working in NHS management.
 I’m particularly interested in the Charity, Energy, and Healthtech sectors.